yusitnikov/puzzletv/README.md

-# Rotatable Sudoku by Chameleon
+# Sudoku

-A sudoku puzzle that could be rotated clockwise.
+A web application for creating and solving different types of sudoku.

 ## TODO/TOFIX
 - Timer.